Testing for >1000 conditions using your DNA

 Can NIPT tell me the sex of my baby?

-Yes, NIPT can usually identify the baby’s biological sex with high accuracy, but this is completely optional.
-If you’d like to know, just let your genetic counsellor know during your consultation — and if you’d rather not find out, we’ll make sure it’s not included in your report.
+Yes, NIPT can identify the baby’s biological sex with high accuracy, but this is completely optional.
+If you’d like to know, just let our team know during your consultation and if you’d rather not find out, we’ll make sure it’s not included in your report.

 Is NIPT covered by the NHS?

-At the moment, NIPT is only offered through the NHS in certain cases — for example, if you’ve had a high-risk result from a standard screening test.
-At Jeen, we offer private NIPT testing with flexible options, fast results, and full clinical support, including at-home appointments and expert guidance.
+At the moment, NIPT is only offered on the NHS in certain situations, such as when a standard screening test shows a higher chance of a genetic condition.
+At Jeen, we offer private NIPT testing with flexible options, fast results, and full clinical support, including expert guidance and convenient at-home appointments.

-Your results will usually be ready within 2–10 working days from the time your sample arrives at our partner lab.
-The exact turnaround time depends on which NIPT you’ve chosen and the location of the laboratory.
-We’ll keep you informed throughout the process and arrange a follow-up consultation to talk you through your results as soon as they’re ready.
+Your results will usually be ready within 2–5 working days from the time your sample arrives at our partner lab.
+Once the results arrive our admin team will call and deliver the results to you as soon as they’re ready.

 When can I take the NIPT and is it safe?